ansible/ansible/docsite/rst/developing_modules.rst

 gives them slightly higher development priority (though they'll work in exactly the same way).

-Deprecating and makingm module aliases
+Deprecating and making module aliases
 ``````````````````````````````````````

 Starting in 1.8 you can deprecate modules by renaming them with a preceeding _, i.e. old_cloud.py to